 Students are required to complete a series of practical tasks.
-This will include a short video sequence, an animated film, and a photographic series.
+This will include a short video production (short film), an animated production, and a photographic series.
 These tasks will require students to plan out multimedia productions from pre-production (planning), to production (shooting) and post-production (editing).